SomethingRandom0768/Toontown-Toon-Creator/README.md

 **CREDITS**
 - Toontown Rewritten, whose assets were used for this project.
 Also huge thanks to some of the staff members who helped me out with feedback or the technical design of the project (I'm avoiding putting their names here for their privacy).
+- the Toontown Rewritten Wiki, whose documentation of clothing kept my sanity in check
 - Friends who supported me throughout this project (if you got the Friend role in the Toon Creator Discord server, you can be rest assured you are part of this group)
 - @loonaticx for helping out regarding Panda3D details and for providing feedback before the project was publicized (She's awesome, go check her work out!)